Kurek99/Kurek99/README.md

 ### :man_technologist: About Me :

-My name is Davi Kurek.
+My name is Davi Kurek.<br>
-I am 22 years old.
+I am 22 years old.<br>
-I'm studying at an IT college.
+I'm studying at an IT college.<br>
-In my free time I focus on the front-end but I would like to try fullstack.
+In my free time I focus on the front-end but I would like to try fullstack.<br>